MicrosoftDocs/visualstudio-docs/docs/version-control/git-create-repository.md

 ---
 title: Create a Git repo
-description: Create a repo in Visual Studio by using Git, or browse to an Azure DevOps repo. ms.date: 03/17/2023 ms.topic: how-to
+description: Create a repo in Visual Studio by using Git, browse to an Azure DevOps repo, or work remotely with the Git provider of your choice. ms.date: 03/17/2023 ms.topic: how-to
 author: ghogen